inaka/Jayme/Documentation/V4/Appendix C.md

 This is useful if you are using third party libraries for logging, like [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack).

-There is an easy and convenient way to inject your own logging function, by setting the `loggingFunction` variable from the `Logger.sharedLogger` singleton, by passing in a closure, like this:
+There is an easy and convenient way to inject your own logging function, by setting the `loggingFunction` variable from the `Logger.sharedLogger` singleton, using a closure, like this:

 ```swift
 Jayme.Logger.sharedLogger.loggingFunction = { (items: Any..., separator: String, terminator: String) -> () in